hasithaa/fork-module-ballerina-workflow/docs/write-workflow-functions.md

 ### Why These Restrictions Exist

-The workflow runtime records every decision a workflow makes into a persistent event history.
-During recovery after a failure or restart, the engine walks through this event history to determine the last successfully completed activity, restores the workflow's context to that point, and continues execution from there — without re-executing any previously completed activities.
+The workflow runtime records every workflow-visible decision into a persistent event history.
+During recovery after a failure or restart, the engine walks through this history, restores the workflow context from the last recorded state, and continues execution from there without re-executing previously completed activities.
 Concurrency primitives (`worker`, `fork`, `start`) spawn strands that the event history does not track, so their outcomes cannot be restored on recovery — leading to unpredictable behaviour and corrupted workflow state.

 ## What's Next